-The applicant whose deficiency is caused by a low scholarship average or by a combination of low scholarship and incomplete subject preparation, may remove his deficiencies as follows:
+The applicant whose deficiency is caused by low scholarship, or by a combination of low scholarship and incomplete subject preparation, may remove his deficiencies as follows:

-1. By college courses of appropriate content and amount completed with satisfactory scholarship in junior colleges, or state colleges of California, or in any other approved colleges.
-The applicant must include in his program courses acceptable for removing his subject shortages and present either:
+1. By college courses of appropriate content and amount completed with satisfactory scholarship in junior colleges,\ or state colleges of California, or in other approved colleges.
+(See note below on approved Extension courses outside the University of California.)
+The applicant must include in the units presented courses acceptable for removing his subject shortages, and present either: